onsi/ginkgo/docs/index.md

 #### Cleaning up our Cleanup code: DeferCleanup

 Setup and cleanup patterns like the one above are common in Ginkgo suites.
-While powerful, however, `AfterEach` nodes have a tendency to separate cleanup code from setup code.
+While powerful, however, `AfterEach` nodes tend to separate cleanup code from setup code.
 We had to create an `originalWeightUnits` closure variable to keep track of the original environment variable in the `BeforeEach` and pass it to the `AfterEach` - this feels noisy and potential error-prone.

 Ginkgo provides the `DeferCleanup()` function to help solve for this usecase and bring spec setup closer to spec cleanup.
 Here's what our example looks like with `DeferCleanup()`: